-Millcreek Canyon Road Closure
+Upper Millcreek Canyon Road Closure

 Millcreek Canyon Road Closure map

-The Millcreek Canyon Road Closure
+Upper Millcreek Canyon Road Construction

-Anticipated construction timeline (phase 1): Spring 2025 – Fall 2026
+Anticipated construction timeline: May 2025 – Fall 2026

 Here’s how construction will play out:

-• Millcreek Canyon Road, from the Winter Gate to Big Water Parking Lot will be closed for the entire 2 years.
+• Millcreek Canyon Road, from the Winter Gate to Big Water Parking Lot, will be closed for the entire 2 years.

 View our interactive map below for a visualization of the upcoming closures.